CuriousnTT/FlowScript/README.md

 #### Sets
 As in Python, sets are unordered (so you can not access them by index), and their *items* are **unchangeable**.
 You can add or remove items, but not change them.
-Thus, they have some interactions with FlowScript reactivity.
+Thus, they have some interactions with ViScript reactivity.
 Sets can not contain duplicate values, but can contain different datatypes.
 Since they are unordered, you specify types in the same way as you would with a normal TypeScript Array, and the Set only accepts members of the specified type(s).
 ```TypeScript